S-Nitrosylation: Denitrosylation

 The reverse of S-nitrosylation is denitrosylation, principally an enzymically controlled process.
 Multiple enzymes have been described to date, which fall into two main classes mediating denitrosylation of protein and low molecular weight SNOs, respectively.
 S-Nitrosoglutathione reductase (GSNOR) is exemplary of the low molecular weight class; it accelerates the decomposition of S-nitrosoglutathione (GSNO) and of SNO-proteins in equilibrium with GSNO.
 The enzyme is highly conserved from bacteria to humans.
 Thioredoxin (Trx)-related proteins, including Trx1 and 2 in mammals, catalyze the direct denitrosylation of S-nitrosoproteins (in addition to their role in transnitrosylation).
 Aberrant S-nitrosylation (and denitrosylation) has been implicated in multiple diseases, including heart disease, cancer and asthma as well as neurological disorders, including stroke, chronic degenerative diseases (e.g., Parkinson's and Alzheimer's disease) and amyotrophic lateral sclerosis (ALS).
+Reaction with endogenous hydropersulfides is a proposed mechanism for non-enzymatic denitrosylation with release of nitric oxide.

 Transnitrosylation

 Another interesting aspect of S-nitrosylation includes the protein protein transnitrosylation, which is the transfer of an NO moiety from a SNO to the free thiols in another protein.
 Thioredoxin (Txn), a protein disulfide oxidoreductase for the cytosol and caspase 3 are a good example where transnitrosylation is significant in regulating cell death.
 Another example include, the structural changes in mammalian Hb to SNO-Hb under oxygen depleted conditions helps it to bind to AE1 (Anion Exchange, a membrane protein) and in turn gets transnitrosylated the later.
 Cdk5 (a neuronal-specific kinase) is known get nitrosylated at cysteine 83 and 157 in different neurodegenerative diseases like AD.
 This SNO-Cdk5 in turn is nitrosylated Drp1, the nitrosylated form of which can be considered as a therapeutic target.